snowplow-archive/snowplow.github.com/_posts/2017-04-12-snowplow-python-analytics-sdk-0.2.0-released.md

 In above example, we create two AWS service clients, one for S3 (to list job runs) and for DynamoDB (to access our manifest).
 These clients are provided via [boto3][boto3] Python AWS SDK and can be initialized with static credentials or with system-provided credentials.

-Then we list all Snowplow runs in a particular S3 path, and then process (with the user-provided `process` function) **only** those that were not processed already.
+Then we list all Snowplow runs in a particular S3 path, and then process (with the user-provided `process` function) **only** those Snowplow runs that had not been previously processed.
 Note that `run_id` is just a simple string with the S3 key of particular job run.

 `RunManifests` class, then, is a simple API wrapper to DynamoDB, which lets you:

 * `create` a DynamoDB table for manifests
 * `add` a Snowplow run to the table
-* check if table `contains` run id
+* check if table `contains` a given run ID

+<h2 id="documentation">3.
+Documentation</h2>

+As an SDK becomes more featureful it becomes harder to keep all the required documentation in the project's README.
+In this release we have split out the README into several wiki pages, each dedicated to a particular feature.

+Check out the [Python Analytics SDK][sdk-docs] in the main Snowplow wiki.

+<h2 id="other">4.
+Other changes</h2>

+Version 0.2.0 also includes a few internal changes and minor enhancements, including:

+* Adding a Vagrant environment ([issue #5][issue-5])
+* Support for multiple versions of Python ([issue #16][issue-16])
+* Strict PEP8 linting ([issue #4][issue-4]) for the CI tests

-<h2 id="upgrading">3.
+<h2 id="upgrading">5.
 Upgrading</h2>

-The Snowplow Python Analytics SDK is available on [PyPI][pypi]:
+As before, the Snowplow Python Analytics SDK is available on [PyPI][pypi]:

 {% highlight python %}
 pip install -U snowplow_analytics_sdk==0.2.0
 {% endhighlight %}

-<h2 id="documentation">4.
-Documentation refactoring</h2>

-As Analytics SDK becomes more featureful it's becoming harder to maintain up-to-date README in project's repository.
-Therefore, in 0.2.0 release we refactored documentation from a single README to several wiki pages each dedicated to particular feature.
-You can find [Python Analytics SDK index page][sdk-docs] in main Snowplow wiki.

-<h2 id="other">5.
-Other changes</h2>

-Python Analytics SDK 0.2.0 also includes few internal changes and enhancements, such as added Vagrant environment ([#5][issue-5]), multiple versions of Python ([#16][issue-16]) and strict PEP8 linting ([#4][issue-4]) in CI tests.

 <h2 id="help">6.
 Getting help</h2>